susanalima/javaScriptAndMe/README.md

 Finally, in the Transformer, we found several limitations, primarily due to the obfuscators and minifiers used:

-* Some obfuscators, such as jsfuck and JavaScript2img, often break the code, generating unparsable code.
+* jsfuck and JavaScript2img often break the code
-* JSObfu tends to output very simple obfuscated code if the input file is small (less than 30 bytes), which is arguable not obfuscated - it is different from the original code but the behavior of the code is not concealed.
+* JSObfu tends to output very simple obfuscated code if the input file is small (less than 30 bytes), which is arguable not obfuscated - it is different from the original but the behavior of the code is not concealed.
 Example, the code `$user_is_supporter = 1;`was transformed to `var y = 'k'.length`.
 * Some obfuscators, such as jsfuck, output extremely large files, which could lead to memory issues.
 We recommend using them with files smaller than 20 kB.
-* Jscrambler is not an open-source obfuscator, requiring the use of valid credentials to use it.
-* The scrapers - DaftLogic and JavaScript2img can take a long time to transform a file as the tool waits for specific elements in the page to be available.
+* The scrapers can take a long time to transform a file
 * The scrapers often fail due to errors in the page or the size of the input file.
-* The scrapers may fail if there are changes in the websites, as the interactions made with the page are dependent on hardcoded metadata, such as input ids.
-* The minifiers can not be configured without changing our tool's source code.
-* The module does can not be applied to transform entire applications, it only transforms individual files (this is a restriction but we argue that in the contexts were the tool would be more useful is not necessary to transform entire applications).

 ## Future Work